zyriab/nouvell/README.md

 ## Installation

-_This guide assumes you have basic knowledge about NPM (also that it's installed) and possess AWS._
+_This guide assumes you have basic knowledge about NPM (also that it's installed) and possess an AWS account._

 Automatic CI/CD using GH Actions is not covered in this readme.